5 Goals for Hedge Hiker in 2021

 Using quantitative and/or qualitative considerations, how can hedge funds be grouped to create a stronger signal for specific areas of the market?

-The usefulness of this tool will depend on the quality of the dataset so I’m planning ample time for data collection, cleaning the data, and building out the dataset.
-The next round of 13F’s are due mid-August.
-My goal is to have a website up with a static UI (milestone 1-4) by then.
-If I hit that goal I’ll have a dynamic UI by the following 13F deadline in mid-November.
+The usefulness of our platform will depend on the quality of the dataset so we’re planning ample time for data collection, cleaning the data, and building out the dataset.
+Our goal is to have a website up with a static UI (milestone 1-4) by Q3 13F day in mid-November.

 My junior analyst Everett says hi.
 Pictured below sitting like a human.